Bealby/Milestone-Project-2/README.md

 technically savvy audience.

-A collection of photos that embrace and capture Jack Fairfield's life will be essential to draw users interest and desire to learn more.
+A collection of photos that embrace and capture Jack Fairfield's life will be essentual to draw and retain users interest, to achieve the desire to learn more.

 The interactive map will highlight key locations in Jack Fairfield's journey through the Second World War.
 A brief